 - Preheat oven to 350°F (177°C).
 Spray donut pan with non-stick spray.
 Set aside.

 - Make the donuts: Whisk the flour, baking powder, baking soda, cinnamon, nutmeg, cloves, and salt together in a large bowl.
 Set aside.

 - Whisk the granulated sugar, egg, sour cream, vanilla extract, and ½ cup of the reduced cider/butter mixture until well combined.
 (Save the rest of the reduced mixture!)
 Pour into the dry ingredients, and mix until just combined.
 The batter will be slightly thick.

 - Spoon the batter into a large ziplock bag or pastry bag and pipe it into the donut cavities, filling about halfway.

 - Bake for 9-10 minutes or until the edges and tops are lightly browned.
 To test, poke your finger into the top of the donut.
 If the donut bounces back, they’re done.
 Cool donuts for 2 minutes then transfer to a wire rack.
 Re-grease the pan and bake the remaining donut batter.

 - Coat the donuts: Combine the granulated sugar, cinnamon, and apple pie spice together in a medium bowl.
-Once cool enough to handle, dunk both sides of each donut in the melted butter, then generously in the apple spice topping.
+Once cool enough to handle, dunk both sides of each donut in the reserved butter/cider mixture, then toss generously in the apple spice topping.